PSYC20056 - Research and Professional Practice in Psychology 1

 Unit Synopsis

-Research and Professional Practice in Psychology 1 is the first of two professional practice units designed to provide you with the opportunity to develop the required skills and knowledge necessary for progression in the general psychology registration pathway (5 + 1).
+Professional Practice in Psychology 1 is the first of two professional practice units designed to provide you with the opportunity to develop the required skills and knowledge necessary for progression in the general psychology registration pathway (5 + 1).
 This unit incorporates a practicum designed to simulate 'real-world' aspects of working as a psychologist within a safe learning environment.
-Opportunities for multidisciplinary collaboration, critical analysis, reflective-practice, and ethical decision making will be provided.
-Class content draws upon case studies and evidence-based theoretical formulation frameworks, and will examine requirements for initial and ongoing registration, and legal and ethical aspects of psychological practice and research.
-You will also begin to research an area of applied practice in psychology and develop a research plan for an evaluation project to be completed in Term 2.
+Opportunities for multidisciplinary collaboration, critical analysis, reflective practice, and ethical decision making will be provided.
+Class content draws upon case studies and evidence-based theoretical formulation frameworks, and will examine requirements for initial and ongoing registration, and legal and ethical aspects of psychological practice.
+You will also deliver an oral presentation in an area of applied psychological practice.

 Details